 The aim is to encourage people who are not regular cyclists to get on their bikes for easy and sociable outings.
 On average we have around a dozen riders each week.
 Routes are mostly traffic-free, exploring local paths and parks.
 We try to avoid hills, the pace is very gentle and new riders are welcome.
 If you have a rarely-used bike in the shed, or you're not confident about riding on your own, or you just fancy some fresh air and gentle exercise, come and join us.
-We offer friendly advice to those with concerns about their cycling skills or their bikes and, if you’re worried about fi
+We offer friendly advice to those with concerns about their cycling skills or their bikes and, i

 The Merritts Brook Greenway is a new cycling and walking route that runs from Stirchley to just short of Frankley Reservoir, built using LSTF money.
 A winding and at times ludicrously narrow shared-use path that ends in nowhere in particular, it is none the less pleasant as a leisure route.